 Type post Author David Klinghoffer Date September 18, 2014 CategoriesIntelligent Design Tagged , __k-review, __video-unavailable, history, News, Politics, Views, World Scottish Independence: Good for the Intelligent Design Community?
 David Klinghoffer September 18, 2014 Intelligent Design 1 You'll enjoy listening to a fascinating podcast by our Discovery Institute colleague and friend Andrew McDiarmid.
 Read More ›

-Type post Date September 18, 2014 CategoriesFaith & Science Tagged , __k-review, __video-unavailable, Cosmos (series), Cosmos: A Spacetime Odyssey, history, Responding to Cosmos, science Coming Next Month, It’s The Unofficial Guide to Cosmos: Fact and Fiction in Neil deGrasse Tyson’s Landmark Science Series Science and Culture September 18, 2014 Faith & Science 1 Students, parents, and teachers will find a useful counterpoint in this lively viewers' guide, due out October 21.
+Type post Date September 18, 2014 CategoriesFaith & Science Tagged , __k-review, __video-unavailable, Cosmos (series), Cosmos: A Spacetime Odyssey, history, Responding to Cosmos, science Coming Next Month, It’s The Unofficial Guide to Cosmos: Fact and Fiction in Neil deGrasse Tyson’s Landmark Science Series Science & Culture September 18, 2014 Faith & Science 1 Students, parents, and teachers will find a useful counterpoint in this lively viewers' guide, due out October 21.
 Read More ›

 Type post Author David Klinghoffer Date May 27, 2014 CategoriesEvolutionIntelligent DesignScience Reporting Tagged , __k-review, __video-unavailable Gratifyingly, The New Yorker Recognizes Wikipedia’s Tendency to Enshrine Untruths David Klinghoffer May 27, 2014 Evolution, Intelligent Design, Science Reporting 1 We've devoted many posts to documenting whoppers about Darwinian evolution and intelligent design on Wikipedia.
 Read More ›